Do you like to add simple metallic finishes to your decor. You’ll love this easy DIY rose gold leaf candle holder project for your fall table!

 How do you make a DIY gold leaf candle holder?

 First, you need a votive holder.
 You can use a clear glass holder, or a mercury glass like I’m using.
+I love the raised features on these votive holders.
+They created a lovely texture when the metal leaf was applied.

 I chose to use the mercury glass because I wanted some of the mercury glass to show through the gaps in the metal leaf.
+The combination of the metallic rose gold leaf and the reflective properties of the mercury glass creates such a pretty effect.

 - votive candle holders — mercury glass or clear